amitsaha/echorand.me/content/posts/kubernetes-notes.md

 Next, we check whether the value of this variable is "default" using `value == "default"`.
 Only if this condition evaluates to `true`, the policy will be violated.
-If we have more than one conditional statement, all the comparisons must evaluate to `true` for the policy to be evaluted.
+If we have more than one conditional statement, all the comparisons must evaluate to `true` for the policy to be evaluted (see next example below).

 In the final line of the policy, we use the `sprintf` function to construct an error message which is stored in the `msg` object and hence automatically "returned".